 2. 1970 Plymouth Hemi ‘Cuda Convertible – $2,250,000

 Built as the personal car of John Herlitz, the Chrysler designer who penned the exterior of the ’70-’71 Barracudas at just 27 years of age, the 425-hp Hemi ‘Cuda convertible is one of 19 such models built in 1970.
 While its not quite as rare as the 1971 Hemi ‘Cuda convertible that Mecum sold last year for $3.5 million, the ownership by Herlitz helps drive the price up to the second most expensive Muscle Car ever sold at auction.

 1. 1971 Hemi ‘Cuda Convertible 4-Speed — $3,500,000

 This particular 1971 Hemi Cuda convertible has earned the nickname as “The Holy Grail of Muscle Cars”.
 It is one of the 11 original Hemi Cuda convertibles from 1971 – the year of the fewest Hemi convertibles produced.
 It is also one of the two Hemi Cudas that were fitted with a four-speed transmission and Hurst shifter in the factory.
 It is the only original four-speed Hemi ‘Cuda, the other Hurst car runs but no longer carries its original engine or transmission.
-This ’71 ‘Cuda was purchased for $3.5 million at a 2014 Mecum auto auction.
+This four-speed manual ’71 ‘Cuda was purchased for $3.5 million at a 2014 Mecum auto auction.
 It is the highest price ever paid for any Muscle Car and the highest price ever paid for any Chrysler passenger vehicle.
 That’s a lot of money, making it one of the most expensive cars in the world.